paridhiagarwall/Documents-Documentation/AI Voice Assistant - Dashboard.md

 - **User Satisfaction Measurement:** Caller happiness assessment.
 - **SOP Compliance Rating:** Adherence to standard operating procedures.

-#### Cost Tab

-Note: This tab should be removed from the frontend as the business model is based on calling minutes, not individual call costs.

 ***

 ## 6. Subscription Plans \& Billing